sales@prismecs.com 1 888 PRISMEC

 Microgrids

-Microgrids are localized energy grids that can operate independently or in conjunction with the main power grid.
+Microgrids are localized energy grids that can operate independently or in conjunction with the primary power grid.
 They offer greater resilience and can integrate various renewable energy sources, providing a more reliable and sustainable power supply for data center facilities.

 On-site Generation

-CHP systems use natural gas to generate electricity.
+Generating electricity on-site boosts energy efficiency and reduces transmission losses.
+It utilizes technologies such as fuel cells or combined heat and power (CHP) systems.
+CHP systems use natural gas to produce electricity.
 They also capture waste heat for power and cooling, improving overall efficiency.

 Energy Storage Systems